Delivering Net-Zero healthcare

 At SLR, we feel privileged to be supporting the PharmaLCA Consortium as its project management entity and look forward to seeing the fruits of its work benefit the sector, patients, and the planet.

-For more information about the Pharmaceutical LCA Consortium, please visit here.
+For more information visit Pharmaceutical LCA Consortium.

 --------------------------------------